Do you ever feel as if life is just speeding by and you’re running from one thing to the next, without time to pause and regroup?

 Think of a digital detox as recharging your own batteries.
 If we do not fully recharge our batteries, then we diminish our energy levels and our ability to handle stress and perform daily tasks.

-So after you’ve read this, rather than jump on your phone or connect to Netflix, why not lace up your shoes, head out the door or get up and have a chat with your family or a colleague.
+So after you’ve read this, rather than stay on your phone or connect to Netflix, why not lace up your shoes, head out the door or get up and have a chat with a friend or family.
 Sometimes you need to disconnect to reconnect.